Alapakkam

 Alapakkam ([aːlappaːkkam]) is a neighbourhood in western part of Central Chennai.
 It belongs to Central Chennai Revenue Division of Chennai district.
 It is surrounded by Porur, Valasaravakkam and Maduravoyal.
 It is part of Chennai corporation under zone 11.
-Entry in to Alapakkam is through two main roads, that is, Arcot Road and Poonamallee High Road.
+Entry into Alapakkam is through two main roads, that is, Arcot Road and Poonamallee High Road.
 Alapakkam belongs to Sriperumbudur Lok Sabha constituency and Maduravoyal assembly constituency.

 Educational institutions

 Educational institutions in the neighbourhood include: